docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 ===========================

-In order to take advantage of modern hardware with more CPU cores and threads, After Effects (currently in Beta builds) now supports Multi-Frame Rendering.
+In order to take advantage of modern hardware with more CPU cores and threads, After Effects 2022 and above now supports Multi-Frame Rendering.
 Multi-Frame rendering (MFR) allows multiple frames to be rendered concurrently thereby speeding up rendering and export of AE compositions.

 Third-party effects can enable support of Multi-Frame Rendering through the AE Effects SDK by setting the following PF_OutFlag::